-In the event of a flood, Wyre Council will work with the Environment Agency, Lancashire Fire and Rescue Service, Lancashire Constabulary, Lancashire County Council and other appropriate agencies to help those affected.
+In the event of a flood, Wyre Council will work with the Environment Agency, Lancashire Fire and Rescue Service, Lancashire Police, Lancashire County Council and other appropriate agencies to help those affected.

 - If you are asked to evacuate your home, follow the advice of the emergency services.

 - Avoid walking or driving through floodwater.
 Driving in flood water significantly increases risk of drowning.

 - Turn off gas, electricity and water supplies if flood water is about to enter your home.
 Do not touch any electrical appliances or cables when standing in flood water.

 - Move family, pets and your flood kit upstairs, or to a high place with a means of escape.

 - Call 105 to report or get information about power cuts in your area.

 - Avoid contact with flood water and wash your hands regularly.
 Swallowing flood water can cause diarrhoea, fever or abdominal pain.